mkarimi-s/commission-task/README.md

 # Commission Calculator

-for run project install php8 and do the following:
+for run project install php8 and composer and do the following:
 - php script.php input.csv
-- ./vendor/phpunit/phpunit/phpunit
+- composer phpunit